 Uondoaji wa tishu

-Destruction of the extra conduction pathway by catheter ablation (delivery of energy using radiowaves, laser pulses, or high-voltage electrical current or freezing with cold through a catheter inserted in the heart) is successful in more than 95% of people.
+Destruction of the extra conduction pathway by catheter ablation (delivery of energy using radiowaves, laser pulses, or high-voltage electrical current or freezing with cold through a catheter inserted in the heart) is successful in the great majority of people.
 The risk of death during the procedure is less than 1 in 1,000.
-Ablation is particularly useful for young people who might otherwise have to take antiarrhythmic drugs for a lifetime.
+Ablation is particularly useful for young people who might otherwise have to take antiarrhythmic medications for a lifetime.

 Maelezo Zaidi